 6 Issues to Weigh When Choosing a School

 If you’re like many modern parents, your own parents’ school choices were simple: kids walked to the local public school or attended the town’s religious school.
 In contrast, many parents today face a dizzying array of options, from magnet programs, charter schools, virtual schools, and private school vouchers to religious and independent schools.
-At least 46 states and the District of Columbia offer public school choice, according to the Center for Education Reform.

 “There are great schools out there, but the school that most closely meets a child’s needs is the best one for him,” says Myra McGovern, a spokeswoman for the National Association of Independent Schools.
 “It may not be the best school for the neighbor’s child, and if you have two or more kids, it may not be the best school for a sibling.”